MsrlLabs/hr-mobile-android-test/README.md

 ## Summary

-Looking at the design spec [here](https://seekersadvisorshklimited.box.com/s/iut72ehwkwir3uxag00yf1bv89a7yavd), you will see a market watchlist of currency pairings.
+Looking at the design spec attached, you will see a market watchlist of currency pairings.
 Your task will be to recreate this screen which will contain some dynamic elements.

 ## Obtaining the data